chuanconggao/PrefixSpan-py/README.md

 [![PyPI version](https://badge.fury.io/py/prefixspan.svg)](https://badge.fury.io/py/prefixspan)

-The shortest yet efficient implementation of [PrefixSpan](http://www.cs.sfu.ca/~jpei/publications/span.pdf) in Python 3, in less than 20 lines in core part.
-You can find the Scala version [here](https://github.com/chuanconggao/PrefixSpan-scala).
+The shortest yet efficient implementation of [PrefixSpan](http://www.cs.sfu.ca/~jpei/publications/span.pdf) in Python 3, with less than 20 lines in core part (scan and extend).
+You can also try the Scala [version](https://github.com/chuanconggao/PrefixSpan-scala).

 It is very simple to use this package under Python 2.
 You only need to tweak 2-3 lines.